 In-Home Care Roswell GA – In-Home Care: Late Summer Skin Care for Your Senior

 Protective clothing, like long sleeves, and a wide-brimmed hat are important if your senior spends any time at all outside.
-These items help her to keep her skin protected from the sun’s rays.
+These items help him/her to keep his/her skin protected from the sun’s rays.
 It’s also a good idea to choose fabrics that are lighter in color and that are made of lightweight fabrics that breathe.

 Shade and Sunscreen